webcoyote/git-multi-hook/README.md

 # 😻 Thanks to

-Thanks to [Simon Epskamp](https://stackoverflow.com/users/146738/simon-epskamp) based on this [stackoverflow post](https://stackoverflow.com/a/61341619).
+Thanks to [Simon Epskamp](https://stackoverflow.com/users/146738/simon-epskamp).
+This repo is based on his [stackoverflow post](https://stackoverflow.com/a/61341619).